 |Solid Orange - RTK Float||Solid Purple - RTK Fixed|

 The SD Card Icon displays the status of the recording media.
-When an SD card has been inserted and has free space, it will display as green .
-When no SD card is detected or the media is full, the icon will display as red .
+When you have inserted an SD card and it has free space, the icon will be green .
+If the app cannot detect an SD card or the media is full, the icon will be red .

-Tapping on the icon when green will manually start or stop logging data, overriding the Configured Logging Strategy.
+When the icon is green, you can tap on it to manually start or stop the data logging and override the Configured Logging Strategy.